Alieyeh/File_Integrity_Check/README.md

 ### Parallel hashing

-Hash calculations are executed using:
+Parallel hashing is controlled by:

     --max-workers 6

-This significantly speeds up scanning without overwhelming storage I/O.
+This dramatically speeds up scanning without overwhelming disk IO.

 ### Directory pruning

-Directories are excluded early during traversal to avoid unnecessary scanning.
+Directories can be excluded early in traversal to avoid scanning large archive areas.

 Examples: